freenas/freenas-docs/userguide/virtualmachines.rst

 The |ui-options| menu has options for controlling and modifying VMs:

+* :guilabel:`Start` boots a VM.
+Alertnatively start a VM by clicking the slide bar on the desired VM.
+An option is provided to :guilabel:`Overcommit Memory`.
+Memory overcommitment allows multiple VMs to be launched when there is not enough free memory for all of them to run at the same time.
+This option should be used with caution.
+When active, the VM :guilabel:`State` changes to :guilabel:`RUNNING`.
+To start a VM when the host system boots, set :guilabel:`Autostart`.

 * :guilabel:`Edit` changes VM settings.

 * :guilabel:`Delete` removes the VM. :ref:`Zvols <Adding Zvols>` used in